-Children aged 1 to 4 years have small tummies.
-They can only eat small amounts so all food they eat and drink needs to be nourishing.
+Children age 1 to 4 have small tummies.
+They can only eat small amounts so the food they eat and drink needs to be nourishing.

 Your child’s appetite

 Use your child's appetite as a guide to help you decide how much food to offer them.
-Appetite can increase according to your child’s growth.
+Their appetite can increase as they grow.

 Smaller younger children will eat less.
-Older taller children will eat more.
+Taller older children will eat more.
 Children who are more physically active will eat more.

-Children aged 2 and older need to be active for at least 1 hour every day.
+Children age 2 and older need to be active for at least 3 hours every day.

 Offer your child 3 meals and 2 to 3 healthy snacks each day.
 Having regular times for meals and snacks sets up healthy eating habits for life.